 The margin of exposure could not be calculated due to a lack of appropriate data.
-The exposure level for 2-methyltetrahydrofuran-3-one is below the Cramer Class III TTC value for inhalation exposure local effects.
+The exposure level for 2-acetylthiophene is below the Cramer Class III\ TTC value for inhalation exposure local effects.

 11.1.6.1.
 Risk assessment.
-There are no inhalation data available on 2-methyltetrahydrofuran-3-one.
-Based on the Creme RIFM Model, the inhalation exposure is <0.0001~mg/day.
-This exposure is at least 4700 times lower than the Cramer Class III TTC value of 0.47 mg/day (based on human lung weight of 650 g; Carthew, 2009); therefore, the exposure b No reported use.
+There are no inhalation data available on 2-acetylthiophene.
+Based on the Creme RIFM Model, the inhalation exposure is 0.000039 mg/day.
+This exposure is 12051 times lower than the Cramer Class III\ TTC value of 0.47 mg/day (based on human lung weight of 650 g; Carthew et al., 2009); therefore, the exposure at the current level of use is deemed safe.